Listlessness/Side/README.md

 * <a href="https://github.com/GyanendroKh/gogoanime-api">GoGoAnime API</a> (created by <a href="https://github.com/GyanendroKh)">GyanendroKh</a>)
 * <a href="https://docs.expo.dev/">Expo</a>

-### DISCLAIMER
+## DISCLAIMER

-I do not own any content made available through this app.
+I do not own any content made available through this app; all of which, are provided by non-affiliated third parties.
 All rights reserved to the copyright owners.